 In 1088, Byzantine Emperor Alexios I Komnenos ceded the entire Greek island of Patmos to the monk Christodoulos.
 Most of the monastery was completed by Christodoulos three years later.

-The exterior was fortified because of the continuing threats from pirates and Seljuk Turks on a hill higher than the cave of the Apocalypse right atop the ancient altar of the ancient goddess Artemis.
+The exterior was fortified because of the continuing threats from pirates and Seljuk Turks, and the monastery was built on a hill higher than the cave of the Apocalypse right atop the altar of the ancient goddess Artemis.

 Arriving at the monastery, the huge walls, which are a perfect example of Byzantine architecture, welcome you.
 Picturesque chapels, such as those of the Holy Apostles and Agios Georgios, are also located in the area.